Join us for a “Havdalah Under the Stars” led by Rabbi Frank Tamburello

-Community Unitarian Church, 468 Rosedale Ave, White Plains
+Community Unitarian Church, 468 Rosedale Avenue, White Plains

 Why Be a WCHJ Member?